20447 views

 The breakdown of Germany’s minimum wage after tax:

-2. Social security contributions are mandatory for all employees and are shared between employers and the workforce:
+Social security contributions are mandatory for all employees and are shared between employers and the workforce.
+The 2026 rates (employee’s share) are:

 The social security contributions ensure that workers have access to public health facilities, pensions, and unemployment insurance.